beyazit-yalcinkaya/atac/README.md

 ATAC is implemented as a single-threaded Python program.
 For efficiency, we used three external Python modules that you also need to install before using ATAC: [NetworkX](https://networkx.github.io/), [Lark](https://lark-parser.readthedocs.io/en/latest/), and [Pyuppaal](https://github.com/bencaldwell/pyuppaal).

+We recommend UPPAAL 4.0.13 which is the current official stable release of the academic version.

 The usage of ATAC is very simple!

 	1. Install necessary Python Modules.